pxheim/zettelkasten/humble-farley-2010-continuous-delivery.md

 Happy path is when user does exactly what is intended and no errors occur.
 Also know as "given", "when", "then".
 Opposite of sad path.

 Automated acceptance tests can be costly to maintain, and can create quite the overhead.
-A good middle ground is to make automated accepta
+A good middle ground is to make automated acceptance tests for all happy paths mixed with 80% unit test coverage and some acceptance tests for the most important flows.
+This is the best starting point.